 Many would rather have Visa, Mastercard, and American Express in their back pockets for a night on the town.

-It’s better to just cut up credit cards to get out of debt and be done with it.
+It’s better just to cut up credit cards to get out of debt and be done with it.

 What If There’s An Emergency?